tedserbinski/www-jekyll/about.md

 ---

 <h3>Quickie</h3>
 Hi, I'm Ted Serbinski.
 I'm an early-stage software investor.
 I'm a successful tech entprenuer.
-I I'm a thoughtful mentor.
+I'm a thoughtful mentor.
 Friends and colleagues call me "indispensable".
 I try to  make my piece of the world a better place.
 You can <a href="mailto:hi@tedserbinski.com">email me</a> or <a href="http://twitter.com/tedserbinski">tweet me</a> and I'll actually respond.
 Have an awesome day!

 * I've been a founding or 1st institutional investor in a dozen startups, nearly always getting involved at the company inception phase
 * I've been an internationally recognized web architect for 15+ years, including 8 years as a lead, open source developer on <a href="http://drupal.org">Drupal</a>, working with dozens of Fortune 500 clients